 THE NOWICK RESEARCH GROUP

-My group and I meet collectively on Tuesday evenings during our weekly group meetings.
+My group and I meet collectively on Tuesday afternoons during our weekly group meetings.
 Our group meetings consist of three formats: research, literature, and workshop.
-In our research group meetings students present and discuss their results orally with slides and get feedback and discussion that leads to ideas for future experiments.
-In our literature group meetings we discuss important publications from the current literature, with each student making slide presentations on articles.
-In our workshop group meetings we focus on developing skills in topics such as organic reaction mechanisms, molecular modeling, and X-ray crystallography.
+In our research group meetings, students present and discuss their results orally with slides and get feedback and discussion that leads to ideas for future experiments.
+In our literature group meetings, we discuss important publications from the current literature, with each student making slide presentations on articles.
+When students are preparing to give talks or engaging in various writing projects, the group often provides feedback and guidance in a workshop format.
 Through this program of research training, continuing education, and mentorship, students acquire the skills to become successful independent scientists.